 CAMINHO DO PINÁCULO E FOLHADAL HIKING VLOG

-I created a vlog from our hike and thought I would add it in here in case you want in-depth look at the entire hike including some epic drone footage.
+I created a vlog from our hike and thought I would add it here in case you want an in-depth look at the entire hike including some epic drone footage.

 MY EXPERIENCE ON THE CAMINHO DO PINÁCULO E FOLHADAL HIKE